MillenniumFalcons/FRC_Java_Tutorials/Lesson_01/Readme.md

 int prevState = 0;
 String switchWiggle = "left";
 ```
+If you would like to learn about variables from a video, please click [here](https://youtu.be/XX77ZI9E0IE).

 ## Arithmetic Operations ##
 In programming, Arithmetic Operators can be used to perform calculations in a program.
 Some examples are: